Hari1585/Context-aware-Reminder-AI/context-aware-reminder/README.md

 4. **Search**: Go to `/search`.
    - Type "pharmacy" or "amazon".
    - The system uses Vector Search to find the relevant content even if exact keywords differ slightly (simulated embeddings).
+5. **Context Check**:
+   - On Dashboard, toggle location to "Driving" then back to "Home".
+   - If it's a trash day, you will be reminded.
+If you have an incomplete grocery task, the app will suggest delivery options.

 ## ⚠️ Notes